Sabbath in our home

 NEW HABITS

-It was so incorporated in us and the children’s system, what Friday normally had included and there was also a bit of chaos at the start, because the expectations and habits were there already, and now they were changed.
+It was so incorporated in us and the children’s system, what Friday normally was about and there was also a bit of chaos at the beginning, because the expectations and habits were there already, and now they were changed.
 But actually it turned out really well, even if some things were sacrificed.
 Our children were not that old when it was changed and the Sabbath only made it more pleasant for us to be together.
 It was more the patience and what we had to go through, like communion, prayer, stories, singing, etc., which they were not used to, on Fridays.

 Every Friday we greet each other by saying Shabbat Shalom!